ag999git/001-mirror/12-pandas/93-merging-joining-data.md

 <summary> Understanding LEFT, RIGHT, INNER and OUTER joins on rows and columns</summary>

+When two tables are joined, the operation is performed using one or more columns called **keys**.
+The key column appears once in the result when the same column name is used for joining.

+ - If keys are unique, the join produces a one-to-one mapping.
+ - If key are duplicated, the result may produce one-to-many or many-to-many relationships, leading to an increase in rows (m × n combinations).

+The number of rows in the result depends on the join type:

+-   Inner → only matching rows
+-   Left → all left rows
+-   Right → all right rows
+-   Outer → all rows from both

+For non-key columns:

+-   Different names → preserved as-is
+-   Same names → renamed with suffix `_x` and `_y`

+Missing matches result in NaN values depending on the join type.

 ## Understanding LEFT, RIGHT, INNER and OUTER joins on rows and columns
 When joining 2 tables,
 -    A. For rows there can be 3 possible scenarion (1) Both tables have same number of rows (2) Left > Right (3) Left < Right